-Irish Water, working in partnership with Cork County Council, is replacing almost 2.5 kilometres of problematic water mains to tackle the high levels of water leakage in the Derryginagh area.
-The old, damaged pipes will be replaced with modern, polyethylene (plastic) pipes.
+Uisce Éireann, working in partnership with Cork County Council, is replacing approximately 1.8 kms of problematic water mains at Ropewalk Road in Bantry to provide a more reliable water supply, reduce high levels of leakage and improve water quality in the area.

-These works will commence on 29 May and are part of Irish Water’s national Leakage Reduction Programme.
-The works will be carried out by Coffey Northumbrian Ltd. in partnership with Cork County Council on our behalf, and are expected to be completed by August 2019.
+These works will commence in late July and are part of Uisce Éireann’s national Leakage Reduction Programme.
+The works will be carried out by Ward and Burke Ltd., on behalf of Uisce Éireann, and are expected to be complete by early October.

-This work is being carried out as part of our Leakage Reduction Programme, which will see €500m invested nationally to tackle problematic pipes and leakage in Ireland’s ageing water network.
+This work is being carried out as part of Uisce Éireann’s Leakage Reduction Programme, which will see €500m invested nationally to tackle problematic pipes and leakage in Ireland’s ageing water network.

-The works may involve some short-term water shut offs and the project team will ensure that customers are given a minimum of 48 hours notice prior to any planned water shut offs.
+The works may involve some short-term water shut offs and the project team will ensure that customers are given a minimum of 48 hours’ notice prior to any planned water shut offs.
 Where water mains are being constructed, traffic management may be in place during this time.
 Local and emergency traffic will be maintained at all times.

 “We will work with the community to minimise disruption.” added Steven Blennerhassett.